fangq/mmc/mmc/trunk/README.txt

 or even thousands fold of acceleration in speed as we had observed with the GPU-accelerated Monte Carlo code (Monte Carlo eXtreme, or MCX [2]), developed by the same author.

+The details of MMC are reported in the following paper:

+*Qianqian Fang, "Mesh-based Monte Carlo method using fast ray-tracing \
+in Plücker coordinates," Biomed.
+Opt.
+Express 1, 165-175 (2010)

 -------------------------------------------------------------------------------